• Voor 17 uur besteld, dezelfde dag verzonden!

 • Cardboard bridge for small rodents

-• Can be used as a bridge, tunnel, shelter, or enrichment.
+• Can be used as a bridge, tunnel, hiding place, foraging area, or gnawing enrichment.

 Advantages of the Cardboard Bridge

-Immediately provides more height difference and variety in the enclosure
+Immediately provides more routes and variety during the stay

 Suitable as a bridge and as a sheltered passageway